NotABotDaniel/csc221/Notes/django1.md

 ### settings.py
 "ALLOWED_HOSTS = ['\*']" (I know from past experience that '\*' means 'everywhere')

 This line represents a filter for incoming requests.

-"INSTALLED_APPS" - define all  applications
+- "INSTALLED_APPS" : define all  applications

-"ROOT_URLCONF" - load the url
+- "ROOT_URLCONF"   : load the url

-"urlpatterns" - global url routing
+- "urlpatterns"    : global url routing

 ## Web application and request/response cycle

 ### applications used
-Front end - done in your web browser html,css,dom,javascript,jquery
+- Front end : done in your web browser: html,css,dom,javascript,jquery

-Back end - done on the web server django/flask, sqlite3/mysql
+- Back end  : done on the web server: django/flask, sqlite3/mysql

 ### request response cycle
 Your browser sends a request, the server responds. (detailed in "big bicture" section of prev vid)

-GET - requesting for data to be sent back
+- GET  : requesting for data to be sent back
-POST - requesting for the server to do something with the data you send it
+- POST : requesting for the server to do something with the data you send it

 ## Network Sockets